Gaff/my_esphome/docs/HeatingController.md

 ### Problem / Rationale

-The underfloor heating system supplied with has 8 zones, each one has been fitted with a 'dumb' thermostat.
+The underfloor heating system supplied with my home has 8 zones, each one has been fitted with a 'dumb' thermostat.
 Specifically the [Emetti CS17 Timeswitch](https://emmeti.co.uk/products/zone-controls/cs17-touchscreen-programmable-thermostat/):

 ![Emetti CS17 Timeswitch](Emmeti-CS-17-Touchscreen-Programmable-Thermostat-PRODUCT.png)